junior231/NextEvents/README.md

 # NextEvents

-This is event finder application.
+This is an event finder application.
 View upcoming events around you and sign up to our newsletter to get notified on future events in your area.
 You can also explore a particular event and leave a comment.

 ## Requirements
 For development, you will need `node` and `npm` installed on your local machine.